Who's Behind Listverse?

 Cholera was a serious threat to public health in Victorian London.
 In 1854, over the course of just 10 days, 500 people dropped dead within a few blocks of central London.
 Symptoms of cholera included vomiting, diarrhea, stomach cramps, and extreme thirst, and a patient who began feeling queasy could be dead that day.

 By the end of the cholera epidemic, over 10,000 people were underground, and scientists were desperate to determine where this lethal epidemic originated.
 Ground zero, they found, was in the diaper of a tiny, five-month-old baby named Frances Lewis.

 Local physician John Snow plotted on a map the exact locations where cholera victims had died.
-Known later as “the ghost map,” Snow’s map showed that the majority of victims lived close to a water pump on Broad Street.
+Known later as the ghost map, Snow’s map showed that most victims lived close to a water pump on Broad Street.
 It seems that Frances Lewis’s mother was washing her baby’s soiled diapers in pails of water that she then emptied into the cesspool in front of her house on Broad Street.

 Victorian London was not known for its cleanliness, and the cesspool leaked directly into the local water source, poisoning thousands of the area’s residents.
 Soon after the pump was condemned, the cholera epidemic came to an end.